zchen12wpi/curate_nd/doc/api.md

 There are also two special groups: `registered` which includes everyone who is logged in to the system, and `public` which is everyone accessing the system whether logged in or not.

-## Metadata Fields
+### Metadata Fields

-## Authentication
+### Authentication

 While you can use the API unauthenticated, you will only have access to `Public` items, and you cannot create any works or deposit any files.
 Additionally, all the unauthenticated requests share the same rate-limiting bucket, so the resulting performance is dependent on who else is using the API.

-Any valid user account (that is, every valid Notre Dame Netid) can get a unique token to use with the API.
+Any valid user account (that is, every valid Notre Dame NetID) can get a unique token to use with the API.
 Your client should then pass this token to the API using the `X-Api-Token` header.
 For example, if I had the token `ABCD12345` I would pass this token using curl as follows.